 Cotton vs. linen sheets

-If you’re really looking to invest in a high-quality sheet set, linen is the ticket.
+If you’re really looking to invest in a high-quality sheet set, linen is the way to go.
 Made from flax stem weave, linen sheets are more difficult to make than cotton sets and as a result, are more expensive.
-Like percale, linen is durable, breathable and lightweight.
+Like percale, linen is durable, breathable, and lightweight.
 It also absorbs moisture, helping sleepers stay dry and comfortable during the night.
 While it is not wrinkle-free, linen is less formal than sateen or percale and doesn’t need to be pressed to look good on your bed.

 - Parachute: Linen sheet set with matching quilts

 - West Elm: Belgian flax linen sheet set